edoelas/tfgBlog/_documents/GDD.md

 ![](./../assets/images/sim13.svg){:.img}

-In fact, it is not.
+It is not.
 The red player gets too eager about the victory and makes a big mistake.
 Now he is right in front of the blue player and can't do anything.
 Lets see if the blue player is clever enough to win this match.

 ![](./../assets/images/sim14.svg){:.img}